Instructions and Rules in Isojärvi National Park

 Equipment and Safety

 Visitors need to carry their own food and drinks.
-The water in the well at Heretty has been tested and found to be good for drinking.
+The water situation in the well at Heretty can be checked here.

 Please note that there is no toilet paper in the toilets.